Management of hyperkalemia in children

 - Harvard Medical School

 Hyperkalemia is typically defined as a serum or plasma potassium greater than 5.5 mEq/L (mmol/L).
-Although children are less likely to develop hyperkalemia than adults, pediatric hyperkalemia is not an uncommon occurrence, and severe hyperkalemia (potassium level greater than 7 mEq/L [mmol/L]) is a serious medical problem that requires immediate attention.
+However, the upper limit of normal in preterm infants and young infants may be as high as 6.5 mEq/L (mmol/L).
+Although children are less likely to develop hyperkalemia than adults, pediatric hyperkalemia is not an uncommon occurrence.
+Severe hyperkalemia (potassium level ≥7 mEq/L [mmol/L]) is a serious medical problem that requires immediate attention.

 The management of hyperkalemia in children is reviewed here.
 The etiology, clinical findings, diagnosis, and evaluation of pediatric hyperkalemia are presented separately.
-(See "Causes, diagnosis, and evaluation of hyperkalemia in children".)
+(See "Causes, clinical manifestations, diagnosis, and evaluation of hyperkalemia in children".)

 - Masilamani K, van der Voort J. The management of acute hyperkalaemia in neonates and children.
 Arch Dis Child 2012; 97:376.

 - Winkler AW, Hoff HE, Smith PK.
 Factors affecting the toxicity of potassium.
 Am J Physiol 1939; 127:430.

 - Helfrich E, de Vries TW, van Roon EN.
 Salbutamol for hyperkalaemia in children.
 Acta Paediatr 2001; 90:1213.

 - Singh BS, Sadiq HF, Noguchi A, Keenan WJ.
 Efficacy of albuterol inhalation in treatment of hyperkalemia in premature neonates.
 J Pediatr 2002; 141:16.

 - Lee J, Moffett BS.
 Treatment of pediatric hyperkalemia with sodium polystyrene sulfonate.
 Pediatr Nephrol 2016; 31:2113.